Xe/site/blog/when-then-zen-wonderland-immersion-2019-09-12.markdown

 # When Then Zen: Wonderland Immersion

 Wonderland immersion is a topic that has interested me for years.
 I have only recently started to get better at it, and I would like to document the methods I have been using for this.
-A wonderland is a mental world, but more persistent than usual "imagination".
+A wonderland (blame someone named Alice for that name) is a mental world, but more persistent than usual "imagination".
 It can be as alive or as dead as you want.
 My wonderland has a rather large (40km x 40km) island on it that is full of varied locales.

 At a high level, the approach I am using for this is based on [philosophical metaphysical analysis](https://en.m.wikipedia.org/wiki/Metaphysics), or in short answering two questions for the world and various things in it: